-The DART Model of the Kiel Institute for World Economics (IfW) is a recursive dynamic computable general equilibrium model of the world economy, covering multiple sectors and regions.
-It is designed for the analysis of international climate policies.
-At present, the most important applications are the implementation of the Kyoto Protocol either trough unilateral action or through emissions trading and the European emissions trading scheme.
-DART is used to assess and analyze the allocative and distributional impacts of the most recent agreements and developments.
+The DART Model of the Kiel Institute for the World Economy (IfW) is a recursive dynamic computable general equilibrium model of the global economy, covering multiple sectors and regions.
+It is designed for the analysis of economic issues associated with climate change and in particular for the analysis of international climate policies.

 The DART model stands, as the EPPA model of the MIT (Yang et al. 1996), in the tradition of the GREEN model by the OECD (Burniaux 1992), even though the models differ in several aspects.
-The first version of DART was developed in the late 1990's and used to simulate the implementation of the Kyoto Protocol via unilateral action (e.g. emission taxes) (Springer 1999) as well as to investigates the impacts of international capital mobility (Springer 2000; Springer 2002).
+The first version of DART was developed in the late 1990's and based on the data from the Global Trade Analysis Project (GTAP) in its Version 3 for 1993.
+The model was then used to simulate the implementation of the Kyoto Protocol via unilateral action (e.g. emission taxes) (Springer 1999) as well as to investigate the impacts of international capital mobility (Springer 2000; Springer 2002).
 In addition DART was coupled to an ocean-atmosphere model to assess the economic impacts of climate change (Deke et al. 2001; Kurtze and Springer 1999).
-Meanwhile more up to date data are available which provide for example disaggregated data for the Western and some Eastern European countries.
-At the same time prevailing issues in the debate on the Kyoto Protocol such as different regimes for international emission trading required several extensions of the model.
-Newer applications of DART are concerned with hot-air in Kyoto emissions trading (Klepper and Peterson 2002), the robustness of marginal abatement cost curves (Klepper and Peterson 2003) and the European Emissions Trading Scheme (Klepper and Peterson 2004).
+Since then the model has been updated and extended several times and now runs on the GTAP6 data for 2001.
+Newer applications include the the analysis role of hot air in the Kyoto Protocol (Klepper and Peterson 2005) and the European emissions trading scheme Klepper & Peterson (2004, 2006).
+DART was also used to analyze whether marginal abatement costs curves derived from the the model can give good approximations of the outcome of emissions trading (Klepper and Peterson 2006).
+In the following we describe the general functioning and assumptions of DART.